-1.4.
+2.4.
 Disk Descriptor

 There is a file called DiskDescriptor entered in the main directory which contains a disk descriptor structure which describes the disk and tells which pages are free.
 The disk descriptor has two parts: a 16 word header which describes the shape of the disk, and a bit table indexed by virtual disk address.
-The declaration of this structure is in AltoFileSys.D.
+The declaration of the header structure is in AltoFileSys.D.

 The "defaultVersionsKept" entry in the DiskDescriptor records the number of old versions of files that should be retained by the system.
 If this entry is 0, no version accounting is done: new files simply replace old ones.
+Version numbers have been deimplemented.